ssu-humane/K-HATERS/README.md

 ## Dataset usage

-This dataset is shared under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+This dataset is shared under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
-According to this license, you are free to use the dataset as long as you provide appropriate attribution (e.g., citing our paper) and share any derivative works under the same license.
+According to this license, you are free to use the dataset as long as you provide appropriate attribution (e.g., citing our paper).

 ```bibtex
 @article{park2023haters,